 Just like stocks, there are multiple different ways to trade bonds.
 Probably, the most common way to trade bonds is just to buy and hold them for their interest payments.
 If you buy and hold a bond until its maturity, you won’t be exposed to the changes in the bond’s price.
 You will only be exposed to the risk that the borrower will default and changes in interest rates.

 To clarify this let me give you an example.
 Let’s say you buy a $1000 10-year bond with a coupon rate of 3%.
 This would mean that you will receive 3% of $1000 ($30) every year for the next 10 years.
 Over the next few years, interest rates go up and other similar bonds have coupon rates up to 6%.
-Now your bond doesn’t look that attractive anymore.
+This makes your bond look much less attractive than before.
 Now you have two options:

 - Just hold on to the bond until maturity.

 - Sell the bond.
 However, as your bond has a much lower coupon rate than other comparable bonds, you likely will only be able to sell it for less than $1000.